sulsoltanoff/sulsoltanoff/README.md

-### Hi there 👋
+## Hi there 👋

 Hi, I'm Sultan.
-I am a developer from Russia.
-I develop open source projects and launch startups.
-I like to spend 24/7 at my laptop.💻
-I work on UNIX like systems and write code in vim (Not always true, but most👀).
+I'm a backend developer.
+I develop open source projects to automate routine processes and improve user experience.
+Launching startups into space 🚀.
+Not one has flown yet 🤷🏾‍♂️...

 🌱 I'm the founders of [Corpsolutions](https://github.com/corpsolutions)